onetep-devel/documentation/kpoints_and_spin.rst

    \psi_{n\mathbf k}(\mathbf r) = \sum_{\mathbf R} e^{i\mathbf k \cdot \mathbf R} \sum_\alpha c_{n,\mathbf k}^\alpha \phi_\alpha(\mathbf r - \mathbf R)

-where :math:`c_{n\mathbf k}` is the k-dependent coefficient that rotates the basis into Kohn-Sham eigenstates.
+where :math:`c_{n\mathbf k}` is the k-dependent coefficient that rotates the basis into Kohn-Sham eigenstates (similar to that in the PW mode) and :math:`\mathbf{R}` is the lattice vector of the unit cell.
 Using this expression, we can re-express the charge density and the Kohn-Sham energy.

 Using this Bloch sum the charge density becomes: